particle-iot/docs/src/content/reference/device-os/firmware.md

 Particle.publish("motion-detected", PRIVATE | WITH_ACK);
 ```

-If you wish to send a public event, you should specify PUBLIC explictly.
+If you wish to send a public event, you should specify PUBLIC explicitly.
 This will be required in the future, but is optional in 0.7.0.

 ```cpp
 Particle.publish("motion-detected", PUBLIC);